Marvel Studios: Assembled: Background

-In December 2021, it was announced that Hawkeye special would be released on January 19, 2022, though this was moved to February 9, 2022, in January 2022.
-At the same time, the special for Eternals (2021) was announced to be released on February 16.
-In April 2022, a special for Moon Knight (2022) was revealed to be releasing on May 11, 2022, ultimately releasing on May 25.
-In June 2022, a special for Doctor Strange in the Multiverse of Madness (2022) was revealed to be releasing on July 1, 2022, before being pushed back and releasing a week later on July 8.
-In July, a special for Ms. Marvel (2022) was revealed to be releasing on August 3, 2022.
-The following month, it was announced that the special for Thor: Love and Thunder (2022) would be released on September 8, 2022, for Disney+ Day.
-In October, a special for She-Hulk: Attorney at Law (2022) was revealed to be releasing on November 3, 2022.
-In January 2023, a special for Black Panther: Wakanda Forever (2022) was revealed to be releasing on February 8.

 Commentators called Assembled a companion series to fellow Marvel Studios docuseries Marvel Studios: Legends, which releases before a series or film to help inform viewers about relevant events to that series or film, while Hoai-Tran Bui and Ethan Anderton of /Film, and ComicBook.com's Charlie Ridgley each noted the similarities to the Disney Gallery: The Mandalorian documentary series for the Disney+ Star Wars series The Mandalorian.
 Ridgley and Matt Miller at Game Informer noted Assembled allowed Marvel Studios to provide more insight on how their content is produced and answer questions audiences may have regarding them.
-David Wolinsky of GameSpot felt Assembled was a "promising follow-up" to Marvel's Behind the Mask (2021), a fellow documentary series that showcased the inspiration behind Marvel's comic book heroes.
+David Wolinsky of GameSpot felt Assembled was a "promising follow-up" to Marvel's Behind the Mask (2021), a documentary special highlighting the inspiration behind Marvel's comic book heroes.

+Subsequent Assembled specials were released throughout 2021 for The Falcon and the Winter Soldier, the first season of Loki, the first season of What If...?, and the films Black Widow and Shang-Chi and the Legend of the Ten Rings.
+Specials continued to release throughout 2022 for Hawkeye, Eternals, Moon Knight, Doctor Strange in the Multiverse of Madness, Ms. Marvel, Thor: Love and Thunder, and She-Hulk: Attorney at Law, and a special for Black Panther: Wakanda Forever was released in early 2023 as the final special for a Phase Four property.

+Specials for Phase Five of the MCU began in July 2023, with the release of a special for Ant-Man and the Wasp: Quantumania.
+This was followed by specials for Guardians of the Galaxy Vol. 3, Secret Invasion, and the second season of Loki.
+These continued into 2024 with specials for Echo, The Marvels, Deadpool & Wolverine, and Agatha All Along.
+A special for the first season of the non-MCU Marvel Studios Animation series X-Men '97 was also released later that year.

+In June 2025, Matt Webb Mitovich of TVLine reported that there were no new episodes planned for Marvel Studios' 2025 releases and beyond.